femans/hanabi/README.md

 - run local mongodb
 - node run the file bin/www

-There is one model, the game.
-I tried to keep it simple so I made no user registration or model.
+There is one model, Game.
+This has all the methods that do the game logic.
+This is all in one file, called models/index.js I tried to keep it simple so I made no user registration or model.
 Users only exist in games, and if someone logs in with only their name, all games with their name as a player are produced.

 Things that need to be fixed:
 - interface;
  - update screen directly on successful api calls, without refresh
  - keep socket open or sth to see if opponent has played, in stead of ugly refresh
+ - in a nutshell, no refresh!

 - correct game rules:
   - end game, when last card is drawn each player gets one more turn
   - if stale position is reached before last card/turn, win game
-  - 4 cards for game with 4 or 5 players

 - stupid things like:
   - you can't log in with a name that contains commas, I honestly don't know what happens if you do this.
+  - errors in registration decent handling; now it just throws server error :)
   - more bugs?